JetBrains/kotlin-web-site/docs/topics/native/native-dynamic-libraries.md

 [//]: # (title: Kotlin/Native as a dynamic library – tutorial)

-Dynamic libraries are the main way to use Kotlin code from existing programs.
-You can use them to share your code with many platforms or languages, including JVM, Python, iOS, Android, and others.
+You can create dynamic libraries to use Kotlin code from existing programs.
+It helps share your code with many platforms or languages, including JVM, Python, Android, and others.

+> For iOS and other Apple targets, we recommend generating a framework.
+See the [Kotlin/Native as an Apple framework](apple-framework.md) tutorial.
+>
+{style="tip"}

 You can use the Kotlin/Native code from existing native applications or libraries.
 For this, you need to compile the Kotlin code into a dynamic library with the `.so`, `.dylib`, or `.dll` format.